Monday, December 31, 2007

 Goal # 1: Run the 10K under 1:15

 I did it!
-Very Happy I decided that my goal couldn't be just to PB.
+I decided that my goal couldn't be just to PB.
 I knew that PB'ing was very likely to happen, and so I decided that 1:15 was a much more ambitious goal, and that it would motivate me to push through when it would get rough.

 During the night of Saturday to Sunday, I had terrible lower back pain and I started thinking that I would DNS or DNF.
 I wasn't willing to risk serious back pain for a 10K race.
 I was very disapointed about that, but you don't control these things.
 I decided to wait until the morning and see how the walk to the start line went because sometimes, my lower back pain goes away when I walk.
 In the morning, I had some eLoad, which I puked.
 It wasn't the stress of the race, my stomach was just really upset with the eLoad.
 I walked out the door discouraged - with a hurting back and an upset stomach.

 The walk to the start line helped relieve the back pain, and so I decided to start the race.
 I did start and I did finish.
 My Polar footpod even tells me that I triple PB'd this race!
-To try not to be a pain in the @ss for the people running around me, I ran on the outside part o
+To try not to be a pain in the @ss for the people running around me, I ran on the outside part of the course, and so I ran more than 10K - 10.42 to be more precise.
+These poor people who were doing a very good job at pacing themselves had to put up with my anarchic run/walk strategy.

 I completed the first 5K in 36:29, which is a PB.